godotengine/godot-docs/tutorials/performance/using_servers.rst

 There are, of course, always drawbacks:

 * There is an extra layer of complexity
-* Performance is lower than using simple APIs directly
+* Performance is lower than using APIs directly
 * It is not possible to use multiple threads to control them
 * More memory is needed.